 Financial Year Event 2014 Incorporation of our Company.
-2017 Distribution of products for ITC Limited 2020 Distribution of products of M. K. Agrotech Private Limited and MTR products Company 2023 Started distribution of products for Hindustan Unilever Limited Converted Company to Limited
+2017 Distribution of products for ITC Limited 2020 Distribution of products of M. K. Agrotech Private Limited and MTR products Company 2023 Entered into an agreement Hindustan Unilever Limited and also started distribution of products for Hindustan Unilever Limited Converted Company to Limited